vives-backendprogramming/spring-boot-backend-course/lesson-07-dtos-mappers/README.md

 By the end of this lesson, you will be able to:
 - Understand why DTOs are essential and why entities should **never** be exposed directly
 - Differentiate between Request DTOs and Response DTOs
-- Implement DTOs for proper API design
+- Implement DTOs for proper API design using Java Records
 - Use MapStruct for automatic mapping between entities and DTOs
-- Structure your Spring Boot project with proper layering
+- Structure your Spring Boot project with proper layering (Service Layer)
-- Apply DTO pattern to the PizzaStore application
+- Apply the DTO pattern to the PizzaStore application

 ---